tunda50/VaadinSamples/006_vaadin/ReadMe.txt

 Component 2 should send some message which should be received in component 1

 ----------------006-----------------
+we will have Text Field for First Name,Last Name and email id of Person and one button to save.
+We will have a grid to show the Person which are saved.
+----------------007-----------------
 Create 2 vaadin component in one component we will have Text Field for First Name,Last Name and email id of Person and one button to save.
 In Second component we will have a grid to show the Person which are saved in component one.
 Both component should be part on MainView